 In keeping with my mission to help others, partly through sharing my own life experience (most of it past – this very current) I continue to work despite the tremendous weight-gain and accompanying (for now) loss of mobility that I am currently experiencing.
 I am not going to hide away because I am a professional nor will I in anyway, neither should you, take on shame because of this mind/body connection and trauma.
 We are all human, regardless of profession or career and so that is why I believe I can help others and lead by sharing my experience and in spite of my body’s rebellion right now.

-My body’s rebellion right now is the direct result of what happens after abusive and/or traumatic relationships or losses.
+My body’s rebellion right now is the direct result of what happens after abusive and/or traumatic relationships or losses that have exacerbated two underlying medical issues with two glands in my body.
 The Limbic System in the brain starts looping to try to protect us as if a tiger is about to eat us (as Peter Levine talks about in his books).
 The reptilian part of our brain is still wired and has been for eons to send our whole bodies into fight, flight, freeze, or fawn responses to actual or perceived threats most of which come at us now in the form of the trauma of losing a loved one to suicide, death, or sudden unresolved and unexplained break-up, ghosting, or discard.
 Narcissistic abuse across cluster B can impact our health, as much, if not more than it does emotionally and psychologically, which is also very painful, formidable and debilitating for millions of people.

 A lot of stress, and so much grief.
 It was taking a toll on my body and my health before I was even aware.
 Such is the case so often for so many who like myself, lose a loved one to suicide, or in life in a no-resolution way, suddenly, and for those who have been abused by someone with Borderline Personality or Narcissistic or Anti-Social Personality.